josharian/packer-provisioner-tunnel/README.md

 ### Limitations

-The tunnel does not (yet) support Packer templates.
-This is not a fundamental limitation; they're just not implemented yet.

 The tunnel supports only a limited subset of SSH.
 In particular, it does not provide a shell or a pty.
 That means that you cannot use "ssh" as your external tool, and you cannot use interactive commands, most notably sudo.
 As far as I can tell, this is a fundamental limitation.
 Packer does not actually expose an SSH connection to its provisioner plugins, among other reasons because it does not always have one.
 The tunnel thus emulates an SSH backend that knows only how to execute commands.